Building a Threat Hunting Lab Using Elastic Stack and Vagrant - Part 1

 As mentioned in the Introduction, I don’t personally use Virtualbox.
 Instead, I run all my VMs on Linux’s native hypervisor, KVM.
 To support this setup, we’ll have to:

-• install some additional software
+- install some additional software

-• update our Vagrantfile
+- update our

 Depending on the distribution we’re using, we’ll want to either install Vagrant from our distribution’s package repository or by directly downloading and installing it from the HashiCorp site as shown below: